 Under Nasdaq rules, if your broker holds shares in your name and delivers this proxy statement to you, the broker is entitled to vote your shares on Proposal 2 - Ratification of Independent Registered Public Accounting Firm even if the broker does not receive voting instructions from you.
-Without your instructions, the broker is not entitled to vote your shares on Proposal 1 - Election of Directors, Proposal 3 - Advisory Vote to Approve Named Executive Officer Compensation, or Proposal 4 - Advisory Vote to Approve Frequency of Advisory Votes on Executive Compensation.
+Without your instructions, the broker is not entitled to vote your shares on Proposal 1 - Election of Directors or Proposal 3 - Advisory Vote to Approve Named Executive Officer Compensation.
 We encourage you to provide instructions to your broker, bank, or other nominee.
 This ensures your shares will be voted at the annual meeting.